 The new or modified Reliability Standard is designed to address software integrity and authenticity, vendor remote access, information systems planning, and vendor risk management and procurement controls.
 In each case, the ability to keep a firm grip on document control is absolutely vital.
 There’s both good and bad news here.
 The good news is FERC is not forcing a “one-size-fits-all” requirement on anyone.
 The bad news is that this move places even more responsibility on those entrusted with the security of the utility grid to get the job done.
 Failure is not an option.

 “Don’t think for a moment that hackers elsewhere weren’t encouraged, and possibly emboldened, to try the same thing in the United States.”

 FERC tasked NERC with developing a forward-looking, objective-based Critical Infrastructure Protection (CIP) Reliability Standard that requires each affected entity to “develop and implement a plan that includes security controls for supply chain management for industrial control system hardware, software, and services associated with bulk electric system operations.”

 FERC also took it a step further.
 It also issued a Notice of Inquiry (NOI) into modifying COP standards regarding the protection of control centers that are used to monitor and control the bulk electric systems in real-time.
 FERC seeks comments on possible modifications, and any potential impacts they may have on the operation of the Bulk-Power system, to address separation between the internet and the cyber control systems in control centers that perform transmission operator functions.

-The agency also wants to hear from industry regarding computer administration practices that prevent unauthorized programs from running, also called “application whitelisting,” for those cybersystems in key control centers.
+The agency also wants to hear from the industry regarding computer administration practices that prevent unauthorized programs from running, also called “application whitelisting,” for those cybersystems in key control centers.

 DHS Spreads the Word: Security Matters